khamusa/rspec-graphql_matchers/README.md

 Keep in mind that when using strings as type expectation you have to use the type name (`Post`) and not the constant name (`PostType`).

-Using your type objects directly has the advantage that if you decide to rename the type your specs won't break, as they would had you hardcoded it as a String.
+Using your type objects directly is riskier than the string representation, since renaming the graphql name of an object is potentially a breaking change that wouldn't get caught by your test suite.

 You can also use the built-in [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) scalar types: